course-details-portlet

 Further on evaluation

-In the exam, the majority of exercises need to be implemented by means of Microsoft Excel or Python.
+In the exam, the majority of exercises need to be implemented by means of Python.
+A PC with the necessary software will be provided and set up by NTNU.
+The exam follows the examination regulations of NTNU.

 Required previous knowledge